francois-rozet/dawgz/README.md

 ## Getting started

 In `dawgz`, a job is a Python function decorated by the `@dawgz.job` decorator.
-This decorator allows to define the job's settings, like its name, whether it is a job array, the resources it needs, etc. Importantly, a job can have other jobs as dependencies, which implicitely defines a workflow graph.
-The `@dawgz.after` decorator is used to define such dependencies.
+This decorator allows to define the job's parameters, like its name, whether it is a job array, the resources it needs, etc. Importantly, a job can have other jobs as dependencies, which implicitely defines a workflow graph.
+The `@dawgz.after` decorator is used to declare such dependencies.
 Additionally, to ensure that the job completed successfuly, [postconditions](https://en.wikipedia.org/wiki/Postcondition) can be added with the `@dawgz.ensure` decorator.

 Finally, `dawgz` provides the `dawgz.schedule` function in order to schedule target jobs with a selected backend.
 This function automatically takes care of scheduling the dependency graph of the target jobs.